Python-Markdown/markdown/docs/reference.md

                 'option_1': 'value_1'
             }
         }

+    When specifying the extension name, be sure to use the exact same string as is used in the [extensions](#extensions) keyword to load the extension.
+Otherwise, the configuration settings will not be applied to the extension.
+In other words, you cannot use the entry point in on place and Python dot notation in the other.
+While both may be valid for a given extension, they will not be recognized as being the same extension by Markdown.

     See the documentation specific to the extension you are using for help in specifying configuration settings for that extension.